10 steps you can take to close more deals by creating winning business proposals.

 2. Can We Win?

 First things first.
 Get as much information as possible about the client and find out if there is an incumbent.
 If there is, dig harder to gather information on them other service providers that may compete with you in the tender.
 Understanding what may be right or wrong with an incumbent’s performance may give you the keys on how to write a proposal that wins.

 Some tenders are thrown to the public to simply meet legal requirements or justify management’s decision to extend an incumbents contract.
 Look for hints in the RFP and for transparency in the overall bidding process.
 If you feel some things are not right, then it probably isn’t.

 List client issues and compare how you stand up against competing companies.
 Can you add something extra to persuade the prospect to choose you?

-You might also think about using proposal software to look more professional.
+You might also think about using quoting software to look more professional.

 3. Can We Make a Profit?